Dmytro1991ua/react-task-tracker-app/README.md

 #### Main Features of test-task-weather-app:
 * Fully responsive app (Mobile First Approach).
-* Functionality to add and delete a new Task.
+* Functionality to add and delete a Task.
 * Functionality to toggle a certain task
 * Implemented simple routing